 Where can I buy your books?

 Lots of places!
-If you can't find them in your local bookstore, try IndieBound.com (where you can buy online from the independent bookseller of your choice), or Amazon, Barnes & Noble, Apple iBooks, Google Play.
+You can ask your local bookstore to get them if they don’t already have them on the shelves, or you can order them online from the independent bookseller of your choice (check out IndieBound.com to find options).
+You can also order them from Bookshop.com, Barnes & Noble, Apple iBooks, Google Play, or Amazon,.
 Audiobooks are also available via Audible, Amazon, and Apple iTunes.
-Signed copies are available for online order from Rivertown Comics & Games.
+Signed copies are available for online order from Rivertown Games.

 Will you sign my book?

 Yes, I most certainly will.
 Ways you can get signed copies of my books: